essentialblend/ms-thesis/README.md

 ### Prereqs

 - **Git** to clone the repo
-- **CMake >= 3.10** for generating the build files
+- **CMake >= 3.10** for generating build files
-- **Agda >= 2.7.0.1** to type-check the proofs.
+- **Agda >= 2.7.0.1** for type-checking all proofs.
 Please see https://agda.readthedocs.io/en/stable/getting-started/installation.html for platform-specific instructions

 ### Build & Verify